grahamc/system-configurations/README.md

     * Open Finicky to set it as the default browser.

-    * Open MonitorControl, UnnaturalScrollWheels, and "Mac Mouse Fix" to configure them.
+    * Open MonitorControl, UnnaturalScrollWheels, Nightfall, and "Mac Mouse Fix" to configure them.

 ## Running the home configuration